Dominik-Wesolowski/CrmBasePluginFramework/README.md

 It’s designed for clean, scalable, and reliable plugin development.
 Use it in your next project and never write boilerplate again.

-## Installation
+## Installation / Suggested Project Structure

-Just copy the source files into your project:
+You can include this framework in your plugin solution using a shared code project, e.g.:
 ```
-/Your.Plugin.Project/
+/Your.Solution/
 │
+├── Plugin.Contact/
+│ └── (uses BasePlugin, ExecutionObject, etc.)
+│
+├── Plugin.Account/
+│ └── (uses shared services, entity helpers, etc.)
+│
+├── Shared.PluginFramework/
-├── Core/
+│ └── Core/
 │ ├── BasePlugin.cs
 │ ├── ExecutionObject.cs
 │ ├── Extensions/
 │ │ ├── EntityExtensions.cs
 │ │ └── ServiceExtensions.cs
 ```

-Compatible with your existing plugin setup - no NuGet, no DI container, no magic.
+This allows reuse across all your plugins and background jobs.
+You can name the shared project:

+- `Shared.PluginFramework`
+- `Crm.Core`
+- `Dataverse.Base`
+- `Xrm.Shared`

+...whatever fits your naming convention.

+Make sure to reference this shared project from each plugin-specific project.

 ## 📄 License